 It was the end of the semester grade presentations.
 That's what Choying wanted me there for.
 Choying positioned me in front of the nuns, next to the English and science teachers.
 Choying explained that each student would come up and get their grades and a small gift.
 My job was to hand out the little gifts.
 Choying would hand out the grades and a khata.
 "But first," Choying said, "We are here today to thank Mr. Steve Tibbetts for this school.
 It is because of mister Steve that we have this building and these teachers and your food and a place for you to live.
 So now we will applaud for Mr. Steve."
 And they did.
 They applauded and shouted for a long time.
 It was quite a moment.
 I turned very red.
 I was glad Gail and Justin were there to be my witnesses.

 We handed out grades and gifts.
 Choying would whisper a quick backstory as each child came up.
-“This one is from the far west of Nepal, abandoned at a bus station.”
-“This one lost her hand in a fire, so please give the gift to her left hand.”
-“This girl was beaten by her father so her mother killed him and she is in jail now.”
+"This one is from the far west of Nepal, abandoned at a bus station."
+"This one lost her hand in a fire, so please give the gift to her left hand."
+"This girl was beaten by her father so her mother killed him and she is in jail now."
 Choying would briefly read out the grades of each girl.
-If the grades were not good, the girl would stand in front of Choying, eyes to the floor while Choying berated her.
-Charles Dickens.
+If the grades were not good, the girl would stand in front of Choying, eyes to the floor while Choying spoke sternly to her.

 It was a good day.
 Two days later I was asked by Choying to attend another function, this one at the Radisson Hotel in the diplomatic quarter of Kathmandu.
 The occasion was the retirement party of the Canadian Ambassador.
-I’ll tell you about that next time, and then I’ll be on my way home.
+I'll tell you about that in the next email, and then I'll be on my way home.